sonatype/nexus-blobstore-s3/README.md

 Enter the bucket name as the path.
 You need valid AWS credentials in `~/.aws/credentials`.

 Now you can create repositories with your new S3 blobstore.
+The UI isn't quite done -- for now, enter the bucket name as the path.

 Todo
 ----

 Still to do: proper configuration screen that allows AWS credentials to be entered (requires upstream changes).
+See the config-ui branch in git.

 The Fine Print
 --------------